nasa/cumulus-message-adapter/CONTRACT.md

 Cumulus Messages come in 2 flavors: The full **Cumulus Message** and the **Cumulus Remote Message**.

- Because of the potential size of a Cumulus message, mainly the `"payload"` field, a task can be set via configuration to store a portion of it's payload on S3 with a message key `Remote Message` that defines how to retrieve it and an empty JSON object `{}` in it's place.
-If the portion of the message targeted exceeds the configured MaxSize (defaults to 10000 bytes) it will be written to S3.
+ Because of the potential size of a Cumulus message, mainly the `"payload"` field, a task can be set via configuration to store a portion of its payload on S3 with a message key `Remote Message` that defines how to retrieve it and an empty JSON object `{}` in its place.
+If the portion of the message targeted exceeds the configured `MaxSize` (defaults to 10000 bytes) it will be written to S3.

 ### Remote Message Configuration